Make Your Bedroom a Place to Relax

 - Accept you cannot keep everything and you have to let things that are not used or that are no longer useful to you go.

 - If you don’t use it, get rid of it (i.e. you have not used in 6 months or 12 months), it’s time for it to leave your house.
-(I do make an exception with clothes for myself as weight/sizes can vary).
+If you aren’t using it, don’t keep it because you think you might use it someday (most likely it’s just clutter because you will never use it again).

-- When possible use baskets, tubs, cases, you already have in your house to organize.
-Sometimes this repurposing will take some creative thinking (and/or moving furniture), but most of the time you don’t need to purchase more “storage” products, you just need to repurpose the storage items you have.
+- When possible use baskets, tubs, cases, you already have in your house to get organized when possible.
+Remember, sometimes repurposing will take some creative thinking and work (like cleaning and painting) to reuse furniture you already have.

 Decide What You Do Not Need

-- Do you have a pile of books on your nightstand that you intend to read, but never have time to read?
+- Do you have a pile of books on your nightstand that you intended to read, but never have time to read?

 - Is your jewelry disorganized?
 Do you have older pieces that need to be thrown out or given away?